typhonjs-node-npm-scripts/typhonjs-npm-scripts-test-mocha/README.md

 For a comprehensive ES6 build / testing / publishing NPM module please see [typhonjs-npm-build-test](https://www.npmjs.com/package/typhonjs-npm-build-test) as it combines this module for testing  along with transpiling ES6 sources with Babel, pre-publish script detection, ESDoc dependencies and an Istanbul instrumentation hook for JSPM / SystemJS tests.
 For a full listing of all TyphonJS NPM script modules available please see [typhonjs-node-npm-scripts](https://github.com/typhonjs-node-npm-scripts) organization on GitHub.

-There are two testing scripts provided by this module:
+There are three testing scripts provided by this module:

 - [mocha.js](https://github.com/typhonjs-node-npm-scripts/typhonjs-npm-scripts-test-mocha/blob/master/scripts/mocha.js)
 - [mocha-istanbul.js](https://github.com/typhonjs-node-npm-scripts/typhonjs-npm-scripts-test-mocha/blob/master/scripts/mocha-istanbul.js)